Linguistic diversity and EAL in schools

-Information about the diverse language backgrounds found in classrooms and how to use existing community resources in language programs in secondary schools.
+Information about the diverse language backgrounds found in classrooms and how to use simple strategies and existing resources in Languages programs in schools.

 Language backgrounds in schools